top of page

 Consider a Gulf Coast state under a tropical moisture plume.
 Surge managers track rainfall and power loss, yet the larger post-event driver is indoor dampness and mold persistence.
 VitalGuard™ blends rainfall, dew point, and mold growth indices to map neighborhood-level flare windows.
 Clinics in those ZIP codes receive stabilization guidance for IV hydration, antihistamines, bronchodilators, and indoor air targets.
 Shelters get HVAC and filtration setpoints.
 Instead of compressing all demand into EDs, a portion of cases are stabilized in community settings during the risk window, preserving hospital capacity and reducing subsequent admissions (Fisk et al., 2010; CDC, 2025).
 This same workflow applies to smoke waves in the Mountain West, where PM2.5 and barometric shifts elevate cardiovascular and autonomic exacerbations (Pope et al., 2019; Reid et al., 2016).

 VitalGuard™ becomes more powerful when paired with CYNAERA’s corrected prevalence baselines so planners know the size of the at-risk cohort in each geography.
 CYNAERA’s US-CCUC™ series provides state-level and county-level headcounts for IACC conditions that are not published in agency dashboards.
-For instance, CYNAERA-adjusted estimates place the U.S. ME/CFS population in the range of 15–21.5 million adults, with nearly one million Asian American and Pacific Islander adults represented — a figure that had never been formally quantified before CYNAERA’s harmonization work.
+For instance, CYNAERA-adjusted estimates place the U.S. ME/CFS population in the range of 15–21.5 million adults, with nearly one million Asian American and Pacific Islander adults represented, figure that had never been formally quantified before CYNAERA’s harmonization work.
 That planning signal matters: it drives how many stabilization spots, clinic shifts, and filtration kits are actually needed, and it prevents FEMA, NIH, and CDC from under-resourcing flare-prone regions.

-Who should use VitalGuard™
+Who Should Use VitalGuard™

 • FEMA and state emergency managers: for ESA-style stabilization and supply chain timing.